graffiti-garden/graffiti-server/README.md

 ### Configuration

-Clone this repository onto the server and in the root directory create a file called `.env` with contents as follows:
+Clone this repository onto the server and in the root directory of the repository create a file called `.env` with contents as follows:

     # The domain name that points to the server
     DOMAIN="graffiti.csail.mit.edu"